JayBrown/Trash-Tools/README.md

 ## Functionality
 ### `protect`
 Toggle file protection by writing the extended attribute `local.lcars.fpsr#PS`.
-Additionally, a user tag called "Protected" will be added, so you can quickly list all your protected files with Spotlight or `mdfind` and `list-protected`.
+Additionally, a user tag called "Protected" will be added, so you can quickly list all your protected files with Spotlight (search for `tag:protected`), or with `mdfind` and `list-protected`.

-Note: `.DS_Store` files, Apple Double files, and already trashed files cannot be protected.
+Note: `.DS_Store` files, Apple Double files, and already trashed files cannot (and should not) be protected.

 ### `list-protected`
-List currently protected files on all volumes or in specified paths (only possible with indexing enabled).
+List currently protected files on all volumes or in specified paths.
 Examples:

 * `list-protected` (raw `mdfind` list of all protected filepaths)
 * `list-protected -v` (list protected files with extended attribute prefixed)